gaug1801/Deliverables/README.md

 Select "Read Heuristic" and select the heuristic graph that matches the graph above.

-Select "Run Code" and select the desired Deliverable to run.
+Select "Run Code" and select the desired Deliverable to run Select Deliverable D.

 Results print to the output on the compiler.